Jury trial ordered in Petito lawsuit against Laundries, case may still be dismissed - NewsBreak

 The jury trial, if it does happen, won’t begin anytime soon.

 According to court documents obtained by Nexstar’s WFLA, a trial in front of a jury has been set for the week of Aug.
 14, 2023, at the South County Courthouse in Venice, Florida.
-The trial’s term window doesn’t begin until next year due to scheduling in the Sarasota County court system.‘Disgusting’: Children called slurs, security increased following political ad attacking Birmingham area school
+The trial’s term window doesn’t begin until next year due to scheduling in the Sarasota County court system.Latest on the investigation involving Gabby Petito and Brian Laundrie

 The jury trial, barring dismissal, is expected to be open to the public, which could draw international media attention.
 It would mark the first time the Petito case reaches a courtroom and, while it would be a civil case instead of a criminal one, it could reveal the highly-anticipated evidence Petito and Schmidt claim to have to support their accusations that the Laundries were told their son murdered Gabby Petito and sought to help him flee the United States.